 At ROTR, we use the best solutions, so we applied the same selection criteria when choosing an ERP system.
 The ROTR Board was determined to implement the best ERP system available on the market.
 In the first place, we wanted to implement key areas and we were faithful to this approach.
-The preparation of a detailed scope of the project in the form of an analysis was entrusted to 7milowy, a BCC Group company a company that specializes in SAP projects for medium-sized enterprises.
+The preparation of a detailed scope of the project in the form of an analysis was entrusted to 7milowy, a BCC Group company (since 2018 SNP Poland) a company that specializes in SAP projects for medium-sized enterprises.

 One of the recommendations of the pre-implementation audit was to outsource the SAP system maintenance to an external partner.
 The costs of building a team of SAP administrators inside ROTR, buying a hardware platform, preparing server rooms would be definitely higher than the costs of working with an outsourcing partner.
 In addition, if we had wanted to build new competencies at ROTR, this could have delayed the implementation project.
 Therefore, SAP outsourcing was a natural step – an optimal one for ROTR in terms of time and costs.

 At ROTR, we prefer a staged approach to SAP issues.
 We have implemented the SAP system in this way and we are implementing the outsourcing policy in the same manner.
 The first outsourcing contract was the cooperation in SAP hosting and administration.
-After a few months, the BCC Outsourcing Center started to provide WAN outsourcing services to us.
+After a few months, the SNP Outsourcing Center started to provide WAN outsourcing services to us.

 I recommend outsourcing as a way to maintain an ERP system to both small and medium-sized enterprises.
 I appreciate first of all the predictability of costs.
 I can plan budgets based on real, fixed fees for maintenance of systems.
 A guarantee of high availability and performance of the system is another argument.
 Systems are in professional hands, which translates into a high level of security of our solutions.